tum-ens/urbs/doc/dsmdoc.rst

 This documentation explains the Demand Side Management feature of urbs.
-With it, one can model time variant Demand Side Management Up/Downshift in a concrete energy MIMO system, for example, one smart city grid.
+With it, one can model time variant Demand Side Management Up/Downshift in a concrete energy MIMO system, for example, smart grid of a city.